ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment

 \textbf{StackOverflow:} Sentences were collected from the StackOverflow NER dataset \cite{stackoverflow} which contains user posts that describe what the user is trying to accomplish, a problem they are facing, or questions to seek advice from the community.\\

 \item {\sc Social Media}: We sample tweets from the the Stanceosaurus dataset \cite{stanceosaurus} which provides thousands of tweets in English, Arabic, and Hindi that discuss recent region-specific rumors.
+French tweets were sampled from the dataset of \citet{twitter-fr} built to detect crisis messages in French tweets, while Russian tweets were sampled from the RuSentiTweet dataset \cite{twitter-ru} for sentiment analysis in Russian.
 Tweets that include offensive or hate speech were manually omitted.

 \item {\sc Policies}: We group under "Policies" several type of documents that delineate plans of what to do in a particular situation.
-This includes text extracted from: freely available \textbf{contract} templates for apartment/house leasing and job employment, \textbf{Special Olympics rules} which are available in multiple languages among which are Arabic and English but not Hindi, and online \textbf{codes of conduct} of different organizations that we identify.
+This includes text extracted from: freely available \textbf{contract} templates for apartment/house leasing and job employment, \textbf{Special Olympics rules} which are available in multiple languages among which are but not in Hindi, and online \textbf{codes of conduct} of different organizations that we identify.

 \item {\sc Guides}: Several domains that aim at providing instructions to the reader are grouped under "Guides".
 We extract data from Samsung Smartphones \textbf{User Manuals} which are available in a variety of languages.
-Another source is \textbf{Online Tutorials} which we collect from WikiHow that provides how-to articles in Arabic, English, and Hindi.
+Another source is \textbf{Online Tutorials} which we collect from WikiHow that provides how-to articles in multiple languages.
 We also manually collect \textbf{Recipe Instructions} from multiple online cooking resources for each language.
 Additionally, we collect \textbf{Code Documentation} sentences from documentation of different functions of the Matlab software\footnote{mathworks.com}.

 \item {\sc Captions}: We collect four different types of captions: image and video captions from various public datasets used in automatic captioning research, movie subtitles from the OpenSubtitles \cite{open-subtitles} dataset used in machine translation research, and YouTube captions that we manually collect from video released under a Creative Commons license.
-While high-quality YouTube captions are easy to find for English, we could not find any high-quality YouTube captions for Arabic or Hindi.
+While high-quality YouTube captions are easy to find for English, we could not find any high-quality YouTube captions for non-English languages.

 \item {\sc Medical Text}: We use clinical reports written by medical professionals from the i2b2/VA dataset \cite{clinical-reports-en}.
-We could not find similar high-quality medical resources for Arabic and Hindi.
+We could not find similar high-quality medical resources for non-English languages.